A translation of the Ambrosiaster text on I Corinthians 14.

 - It is printed “tecere” here instead of “tacere.”
 I am assuming it is another misprint or is it simply a regionalism?
-I am not sure, but it doesn’t match any dictionary entry.
+I am not sure, but it does not match any dictionary entry.
 There is no such verb that exists as tecere.
 It is likely a misprint.

 - ie.: that your sins and problems would be those things that children do, not the major ones that adults do, and that you would have the maturity of an adult in the good things that adults can do.

-- I could use “brethren” here instead of “brothers” which makes it gender neutral and more modern, but this is not accurate to the text.
+- I could use “brethren” here instead of “brothers” which makes it gender neutral and modern, but this is not accurate to the text.
 Ambrosiaster wrote during a time of strong male dominance and purposely thought this way.
-To alter the translation to a more gender neutral term doesn’t reflect accurately what he was thinking.
+To alter the translation to a more gender neutral term does not reflect accurately what he was thinking.

-- The printer put the quote mark in the wrong position and I have corrected it in my English translation.
-“For it was written in the law” assumes Isaiah is part of the law, which according to Hebrew tradition is not correct.
+- The writer is referring to Isaiah 28:11 and assumes is part of the Law, which according to Hebrew tradition is not correct.
 There are certain Christian circles in history, which I cannot substantiate but have learned from previous readings, that all of the Bible is considered to be the Law and a full legal text.
 This is why I am assuming Ambrosiaster included Isaiah as part of the Law.

 - Deum de Deo.
 This may be some sort of maxim I am missing but perhaps this is similar to a majestic plural in Hebrew.